 10. There is no strategic reason for Australia to introduce compulsory military service in the forseeable future.
 Our priority is investment in sea and air capabilities and precision munitions to execute a maritime strategy of sea denial.

-13. Australia can and should continue to have a strong trading and cultural relationship with China, and there is no reason to cancel joint military exercises between the two countries.
+12. Australia can and should continue to have a strong trading and cultural relationship with China.
 However, it is prudent for Australia to rule out the sale of Australian assets to state-owned Chinese businesses, limit financial contributions from state-owned Chinese interests to Australian universities and cultural organizations, and limit Australian university financial dependence on foreign students from China.